cscazorla/2DPT/README.md

 ### Resolution
 What happens after the collision is detected?
 Which are the new velocities of each object?

+## Math
-* Math: Some helpers and objects to help you deal with Vectors, transformation from Deg to Rad
+Some helpers and objects to help you deal with Vectors, transformation from Deg to Rad

+## Numerical Integration
-* Numerical Integration: Implementation of the Runge-Kutta, Verlet, etc. methods for solving systems of differential equations
+Implementation of the Runge-Kutta, Verlet, etc. methods for solving systems of differential equations

+* RungeKutta4js: Approximate solutions of ordinary differential equations using the Runge–Kutta 4th Order

+## Rendering
-* Rendering: Some helpers to draw in the Canvas
+Some helpers to draw in the Canvas

 # Usage